everydotorg/charity-api-docs/docs/types.md

 Learn more about important types that you can find used in the Every.org API.

-## Tags
+## Causes

-Tags (eg. animals, humans, climate) are how we categorize nonprofits.
-Nonprofits are continuously being updated with relevant tags, and new tags are also added on a regular basis.
+Causes (eg. animals, humans, climate) are how we categorize nonprofits.
+Nonprofits are continuously being updated with relevant causes, and new causes are also added on a regular basis.

-Below is the list of valid tags: (last updated 2022-03-23)
+Below is the list of valid causes: (last updated 2022-03-23)

 ```
 aapi-led